[updated September 2019]

-Have you recently started a monitored weight loss program or customized diet in Orlando, FL?
-If so, then you may have questions about what results you can expect.
+About 4.4 million people in the U.S. suffer from edema or “water retention.”
 When it comes to weight loss, it’s crucial for dieters to be aware of what it means to retain fluid and how this can affect their progress.
-Read on to learn some essential facts about fluid retention.

 While water retention may sound like a straightforward condition, it can have many causes.
 Sometimes, the body will retain fluid as a medication side effect, and it can also be a symptom of a more serious issue, such as a heart and vein problem.
 Even your lifestyle can cause you to retain fluid, for instance, if you stand or sit for long periods.
 Hormonal changes, such as when a woman is pregnant, can also cause the body to hold water.
 Finally, many cases of fluid retention are a result of consuming too much sodium, an element that is essential to our health, but found in high amounts in many foods.